 The Kalote Animal Trust is a labour of love.
 We try to keep costs at a bare minimum without compromising on the quality of life of the animals.
 But it is an uphill task as we do not have regular sponsors and currently we run on the goodwill donations of people.
 However, these donations are sporadic and we are looking for sponsors and partners who can donate regularly to our cause.

-Today, the Kalote Animal Trust is spread over almost half an acre (20,000 sq feet.)
-But this is insufficient to accommodate our animals and the added enclosures needed for the wildlife.
-So, we have put a down payment on 2 acres of land (Approx. 80,000 sq feet) adjacent to our property.
+Today, the Kalote Animal Trust is spread over almost 4 acres.
 The property is pictured here with the wire fence.
-The aim is to build state-of-the-art enclosures for our rehab program, as well as to grow our own organic fodder for our grazing animals.
+The aim is to build state-of-the-art enclosures for our rehab program, space for paddocks as well as to grow our own organic fodder for our grazing animals.

 Bertha was found tied to a pole by the side of the road.
 She was starving, dehydrated and had a huge maggot wound above her eye.
 Bertha had been much abused and she was frightened and aggressive due to her fear.
 Bertha was rescued by an NGO, but she was deemed unmanageable and a prime candidate to be put down.
 But Sameer would have none of that.
 He brought Bertha to his shelter and with care and love, Bertha gradually began to trust and come out of her shell.
 Her wound healed and so did her emotional scars.
 Today, Bertha is a hurricane of love.